Chen Jiulin

 In 2004, CAO suffered huge losses due to oil future trading.
 Chen was forced to leave the company and was arrested by the Singapore police.
 In March 2006, the Singapore court sentenced Chen Jiulin to four years and three months imprisonment.
-Chen Jiulin served 1035 days in Singapore prison and was released on January 20, 2009, on bail.
+Chen Jiulin served 1035 days in Singapore prison and was released on bail on January 20, 2009.

 Early life

 Chen was born in 1961 at Baolong Village of Xishui County, Huanggang City, Hubei Province.

 In October 1981, Chen resigned from a bank in order to concentrate on the preparations for the college entrance exams and was admitted to Peking University in 1982.
 While studying in the Oriental Studies Department, he attended Vietnamese classes, but learned English at the same time.
-After that he successfully obtained a master's degree in Private International Law from China University of Political Science and Law, a master's degree in Business Management from National University of Singapore and a PhD in Civil and Commercial Law from Tsinghua University.
+After that, he successfully obtained a master's degree in Private International Law from China University of Political Science and Law, a master's degree in Business Management from National University of Singapore and a PhD in Civil and Commercial Law from Tsinghua University.

 Career

 After graduating from Peking University, Chen was employed by the Civil Aviation Administration of China, where he served as a translator and gained experience in the aviation business.
-After a reform the organization was divided in five parts and Chen Jiulin was assigned to work with Air China and in 1990 joined a Sino-German joint venture named Aircraft Maintenance and Engineering Co.
-Ltd. Beijing where he worked as an assistant to foreign experts.
-In 1993 he joined China Aviation Oil Supply Corporation and participated in the construction and negotiations of Hong Kong’s new airport.
-After that he worked as the Chinese chief negotiator for South China Bluesky Aviation Oil Co., Ltd., Tianjin International Petroleum Storage and Transportation Co., Ltd., and other large project.
+After a reform, the organization was divided in five parts and Chen Jiulin was assigned to work with Air China.
+In 1990 joined a Sino-German joint venture named Aircraft Maintenance and Engineering Co.
+Ltd. Beijing, where he worked as an assistant to foreign experts.
+In 1993 he joined China Aviation Oil Supply Corporation and participated in the construction and negotiations of Hong Kong's new airport.
+After that, he worked as the Chinese chief negotiator for South China Bluesky Aviation Oil Co., Ltd., Tianjin International Petroleum Storage and Transportation Co., Ltd., and other large projects.
 All of them are the large Sino and foreign Joint Venture projects.
-CAO's predecessor – China Aviation Oil Transport (Singapore) Private Ltd., was also built up by Chen Jiulin.
+CAO's predecessor, China Aviation Oil Transport (Singapore) Private Ltd., was also built up by Chen Jiulin.

-During the Asian financial crisis in 1997, CAO's parent seconded Chen to take over the helm of CAO in Singapore – CAO (Singapore) Ltd., where he served as managing director, and CEO.
-CAO was established in 1993 and after suffering from losses during the first two years, it remained dormant for another two years.
+During the Asian financial crisis in 1997, CAO's parent seconded Chen to take over the helm of CAO in Singapore, CAO (Singapore) Ltd., where he served as managing director and CEO.
+CAO was established in 1993 and after suffering losses during the first two years, it remained dormant for another two years.
 When Chen took control over the company, he only had US$219,000 and the company was quickly falling into red numbers at the end of 1997.
 In order to turn it around, Chen gradually monopolized the imported aviation oil market in China, increasing the company's purchasing and transportation power by taking the measures of participating in the tendering of China imported jet fuel, followed by bulk purchasing, centralized transportation and other methods.

 Besides the significant improvements at CAO under Chen's leadership, the company also planned and led a series of Mergers & Acquisitions.
-Through these actions Chen has set up a good example for Chinese enterprises that have the intention to venture overseas.
+Through these actions, Chen has set up a good example for Chinese enterprises that have the intention to venture overseas.